granaivo/5GMETA/CONTRIBUTING.md

 ## Getting started

-We accept different types of contributions.
-Some of them don't even require writing a single line of code :sparkles:.
+Different types of contributions are possible.

 ### Issues